 Restrictions on Use

-Except as noted on specific pages, information presented on this website may not be copied and reused without permission from the Johns Hopkins University (see Copyright Notice).
-Please contact us for permission first.
-Usually, we can give permission for nonprofit educational use of the K4Health Project materials found on this website.
-Some materials on this website are not the property of the Johns Hopkins University, however.
+Except as noted on specific pages, information and publications presented on this website may not be copied and reused without permission from the Johns Hopkins University (see Copyright Notice).
+If you wish to republish or adapt any of our materials, contact us for permission.
+We typically give permission for nonprofit or non-commercial educational use of K4Health Project materials.
+However, some materials (particularly in Toolkits) are not the property of the Johns Hopkins University.
 These materials are clearly identified.
 Please contact the original sources, at the address given, for permission for use of these materials.
 We ask that original sources be cited as the source of any information obtained from this site.
-If no other source is indicated on or with the information you are using, please credit the Johns Hopkins University.
+If no other source is indicated on or with the information you are using, credit the Johns Hopkins University.

 Computer Fraud and Abuse Act